dotfurther/Open-Discover-WhitePaper-1/README.md

 WMS tasks that update the SQL database storage did not rate-limit (bottleneck) processing at all.
 We believe we could double the amount of workers (worker VMs) to achieve greater than 1 TB / hour end-to-end processing rate.

+Future Improvement:
+We have an easy performance improvement in the works that will increase WMS Worker processing/extraction performance by another 30-40%.

 ### Image 1: Processing Summary
 Screen shot of the collection's post-processing report.
 Note: An 'original' document is the document chosen to be the representing document from a duplicate set of documents.